 Ransomware is a malicious computer program that encrypts users’ data and locks them out.
 You probably know that other malware programs corrupt computer files and damage them in some cases.
 But this is not the case with ransomware.
 Its primary intent is to cease your data, make them unreadable, and demand a ransom.
-The target is to get money from victims fraudulently.
-Recent attacks of ransomware have seen so many victims lost millions of dollars to recover their systems.
+The target is to induce cash from victims fraudulently.
+Recent attacks of ransomware have seen such a big amount of victims lose several greenbacks to recover their systems.

 Similarly, in 2019, about 32 cases of ransomware were recorded in Texas, demanding over $2.5 million before victims could retrieve their data.
 All over the world, there’ve been several ransomware attacks here and there, disrupting business operations and costing the victims huge sums.